Stephen Capen: 1960s and 1970s

-The 1980s
+1980s

-KSAN-FM in San Francisco, CA in (1980 - 1981) - (Last year of its pioneering 12-year run as a progressive rock station before it switched to a country format).

-KSFX (FM) in San Francisco, CA (1981 - 1982) - "Rock N Stereo" (with Rosie Allen).

-KMEL in San Francisco, CA (1984 - 1985).

-WXRK (K-Rock) in New York City, New York (1988 - 1989) - Hosted the afternoon drive-time slot that had been vacated by Howard Stern when Stern moved to mornings and began national syndication of his show.
+KSAN-FM in San Francisco, CA in (1980–1981) - (Last year of its pioneering 12-year run as a progressive rock station before it switched to a country format) with long time friend and producer, Hank Rosenfeld.KSFX (FM) in San Francisco, CA (1981–1982) - "Rock N Stereo" (with Rosie Allen).KMEL in San Francisco, CA (1984–1985).WXRK (K-Rock) in New York City, New York (1988–1989) - Hosted the afternoon drive-time slot that had been vacated by Howard Stern when Stern moved to mornings and began national syndication of his show.
+Meg Griffin (DJ) was also at K-Rock until her move to Sirius Satellite Radio.

-The 1990s
+1990s

 Capen resisted the media-merger consolidation of radio stations and developed alternative interests in psychology, photography and travel, writing for publications including San Francisco magazine, The Village Voice, the Pacific Sun, Shambhala Sun, Writer's Digest, and LensWork Quarterly, lecturing at the University of San Francisco and California State University, Hayward, and making pilgrimages to Cuba, China, Greece, and the mountains of Peru.
 He filed occasional broadcast reports for CBS News Radio and its affiliated network of stations, reported news for KVON/KVYN-FM in Napa, California, and, in his final radio work in July 2004, commentaries from Boston's 2004 Democratic National Convention for CBS all-news affiliate KNX (AM) in Los Angeles, California.